gatlin/Alm/README.md

 in a page using a `<script>` tag.
 The contents of the library are made available on a global variable `alm`.
 See "Overview" for preliminary documentation.

-*More information on building is available below, under "Building."*
+*More information on building is available below, under "Building."
+For an easy-to-use project template, see [`alm-template`][almtemplate].*

 Overview
 ---